JuliaDynamics/DynamicalBilliards.jl/README.md

 **NOTICE:** This package does not support collision between particles (currently).
 All particles are considered point-particles for all simulations offered by `DynamicalBilliards.jl`.

 ## Installation
-This package is registered, simply use `Pkg.add("DynamicalBilliards")` to install it. **WARNING:** this package has a dependency on `PyPlot` for its plotting features.
+This package is registered, simply use `Pkg.add("DynamicalBilliards")` to install it.

 If you want to use the latest features, compatible with the latest documentation, use `Pkg.checkout("DynamicalBilliards")`.

 Documentation:
 * [Stable](https://Datseris.github.io/DynamicalBilliards.jl/stable)
 * [Latest](https://Datseris.github.io/DynamicalBilliards.jl/latest)

+### PyPlot
+**WARNING:** this package has a dependency on `PyPlot` for its plotting features.
+If you are having trouble installing PyPlot and you **do not have** a Python installation in your computer, simply run the following line in your julia terminal:

+`ENV["PYTHON"]=""; Pkg.add("PyCall"); Pkg.add("PyPlot"); using PyPlot;`

+This will install the minimal Python library called "miniconda" and afterwards it will install PyPlot.